otoriocyber/UsnExtractor/README.md

 ```

 ## Description
-This tool is a pythonic implementation of the great [ExtractUsnJrnl](https://github.com/jschicht/ExtractUsnJrnl) by
+This tool is a pythonic implementation based on the great [ExtractUsnJrnl](https://github.com/jschicht/ExtractUsnJrnl) by
 Joakim Schicht.

 The usnjrnl:$J is an Alternate Data Stream (ADS) which contains information about changes which occur on the